Josephshitandi/Blog-website/README.md

 <table>
 <tr>
 <td>
 This is Joseph Shitandi's blog website where one can create and share their opinions.
-One can also read and comment on tose opinions.
+One can also read and comment on those opinions.
 Anyone interested can create account, login in, add opinion or leave a comment.
 </td>
 </tr>
 </table>